 - Your email automation app jumps into action: qualifying, educating, making offers, etc.

 Mobile lead capture immediately triggers automated marketing that works for you 24/7, building your brand, offering solutions, and defining your company as the best choice.

 There’s no delay and the follow-up is always consistent and timely.
 It’s also scalable — there’s no limit to the number of people that can get an introduction to your offer.

-And how about this: Depending on how active your lead is online, the mobile lead capture system may provide additional details about your lead:
+And how about this — depending on how active your lead is online, the mobile lead capture system may provide many additional details: